Lipscomb University: Campus

-The court upheld the decision of the lower court, that, plainly stated, the government could not withhold public bonds based on Lipscomb's religious affiliation.
-However, one of the stipulations for receiving public funding was that these buildings cannot have religious classes taught in them.
-For example, no Bible classes are taught in the McFarland Hall of Sciences; however, the rule about excluding Bible classes does not apply to Ward Hall, even though it is attached to McFarland Hall.
-Construction of Ward was funded through private donations.
-This decision has allowed other private, religious universities to pursue public funding for capital projects.

-Campus life
+Student life

 Lipscomb does not have fraternities and sororities.
 Rather, it has social clubs, which are local and unique to Lipscomb University and are not part of any national Greek system.
-The women's social clubs include Delta Sigma, Delta Omega, Kappa Chi, Pi Delta, Phi Nu, and Phi Sigma.
-The men's social clubs are Delta Nu, Theta Psi, Sigma Alpha, Sigma Iota Delta, and Tau Phi.

-Students participate in Singarama (an annual spring musical variety show), as well as other entertainment, social, and service activities throughout the year.
-The university also offers membership in other academic, professional, and service clubs including Alpha Kappa Psi International Business Fraternity (Delta Kappa chapter), Sigma Alpha Iota women's music fraternity, Alpha Phi Chi men's service club, Pi Kappa Sigma women's service club, Sigma Pi Beta co-ed service club, Alpha Chi National Honors Society, Sigma Tau Delta National English honor society, Circle K International, College Republicans, and College Democrats.

 The Babbler is the defunct student newspaper and was published weekly during the spring and fall semesters.
-The title of the publication comes from Acts 17:18 which in part says "What does this babbler have to say?"
+The title of the publication came from Acts 17:18 which in part says "What does this babbler have to say?"
 The Backlog is the school's yearbook and is published annually.
-The Lumination Network, the school's converged student media outlet, replaces the weekly Babbler and is tied heavily with the academic program of the Department of Communication and Journalism.
-An independent student newsletter, the Lipscomb Underground, provides unfiltered student opinion for the campus.
-Originally running from 1994 to 2008 and resurfacing in 2016, the title of the Lipscomb Underground comes from the musical Les Misérables which in part says "Make for the sewers, go underground!"
+The Lumination Network, the school's converged student media outlet, replaced the weekly Babbler and is tied heavily with the academic program of the Department of Communication and Journalism.
+"Lumination Network is Lipscomb University's official student news service."
+An independent student newsletter, the Lipscomb Underground, provided unfiltered student opinion for the campus.
+The LU originally ran from 1994 to 2008, resurfacing in 2016, and persisting on Twitter until 2018.
+The name Lipscomb Underground comes from the musical Les Misérables which in part says "Make for the sewers, go underground!"